scottbedard/chars.to/README.md

 While still useful, there are two reasons I feel it's time to move on.
 First, their certificates have expired.
 This makes sharing proprietary or sensitive data completely off the table.
 Links that open with a security warning are pretty off putting.

 Second, the utility of a paste bin is it's permanence.
 More often than not, someone's already solved the same problem.
 But if their solution is lost to time, we'll have to debug all over again.
-This aims to be a successor to Kopy, but with a handful of important differences.
+This project aims to be a successor to Kopy, but with a handful of important differences.

 - Everything is encoded in the url, data never expires
 - Monaco provides more modern feel